 Family Therapy for Addiction Recovery at Harmony Place

-Harmony Place offers family therapy sessions and psychoeducation for family members.
+Harmony Place offers therapy sessions, psychoeducation, and support for families of addicts in Los Angeles.
 If the family isn’t on the same page about their loved one’s recovery at the start of treatment, our goal is to get them there.
 Family support can be a unifying force to support long-term recovery.

-In most cases, trust was lost during the active addiction, so family therapy allows the family unit to begin working on repairing ruptures in relationships and preparing for the client to re-enter the home following treatment.
+In most cases, trust was lost during the active addiction, so family therapy helps the family unit repair ruptures in relationships and prepare for the client to re-enter the home following treatment.

 Multi-Family Group Sessions

-Not only do we offer periodic family therapy sessions at Harmony Place, but our program also includes a weekly Multi-Family Group.
+Not only do we offer periodic family therapy sessions at Harmony Place, but our program also includes a weekly multi-family group.
 We strongly encourage family members to attend as often as they can.
-These meetings offer families a chance to sit by their loved ones’ side – and among our other clients and families – to learn about the impact of addiction on the individual and on the family.
+These meetings offer families a chance to sit by their loved one’s side – and among our other clients and families – to learn about the impact of addiction on the individual and the family.